janjovellanos/SoundCloud/docs/README.md

 ## Minimum Viable Product

-**Shair** is a web application inspired by SoundCloud and was build using Express & React.
+**Shair** is a web application inspired by SoundCloud and was built using Express & React.

 Shair gives users the ability to: